Jacinto Zamora: Pastoral life

+The secular priests' reason is racial discrimination but the regular priests' (the Spanish priests that has joined a religious order such as the Franciscans or the Dominicans) reasons are; first, there are few secular priests and, second, the secular priests do not know all the things a priest must do.

+However, they were limited to missionary work, and in the Islands were assigned to Mindanao, then in the administration of the Recollects.
+To compensate the Recollects, they were awarded the lucrative parishes in Manila and Cavite at the expense of the native clergy which had hitherto been holding them.

+Despite the high score and passing of the test, Zamora was not given a permanent position on the grounds that he was just a "Indio".

+Zamora joined the reform committee composed of the Filipino Liberals.

+The reformist newspaper of El Eco Filipino became the organ of the champions for secularization of the churches and later of civil reforms.
+Burgos and his followers argued that the turning over of the parishes to the regulars contravened the provisions of the Council of Trent agreement which expressly prohibited the friars from holding curates.
+Under the Trent agreement, only secular priests were supposed to hold parishes and administer the spiritual needs of the populace while regulars were to live in their monasteries and devote their time to religious contemplation and to missionary and educational work.

+Zamora he editor newspaper of La Integridad (the Integrity) to voice of Propaganda movement, law of degree against the Spaniards, that exposed the abuses of the liberal government secularization and the Colonizers of the Indios.

+He is remembered for leading a campaign against the abusive Spanish friars and fighting for equal rights among priests.
+He is considered to be a true patriot in fighting against Spanish colonization.

 Death

 Zamora had a habit of playing cards after saying Mass.
 Once, he received an invitation stating that his friend had "Powder and Munitions"; in a gambler's language, "Powder and Munitions" meant that the player had much money to gamble with.
-This invitation fell into the hands of the Spaniards—and worse, it was on the night of the Cavite mutiny led by a Filipino soldier, Sgt.
+This invitation fell into the hands of the Spaniards which coincided with the night of the Cavite mutiny led by a Filipino soldier, Sgt.
 La Madrid.
 This invitation was used by the Spaniards as evidence against Jacinto Zamora.
 The court accused them of inciting the revolt, even though the evidence was not adequate.
 They were found guilty and sentenced to death by garrote.
 The execution was carried out on February 17, 1872, at Bagumbayan Field in Manila.
 It has been said by the witnesses that Zamora was disoriented during his last days.
 As a result, he did not give any last words.